alpha-omega-labs/genesis.gift/README.md

 First number in block hash is "3" => odd snapshots would enter Round #2:</br>
 split_1, split_3, split_5, split_7

+Block height for Round 1 of the Genesis Game is <strong>10598514</strong>

 <h3>Game round II</h3>
 to be continued ...